leonardosecchin/scaled-algencan/README.md

 BLAS routines must be provided.
 The script is prepared to use the native [OpenBLAS](https://www.openblas.net) package.
 Other/Specific BLAS implementations can be used.
 In this case, the `BLAS` variable in the `hsl/compile` file must be adjusted accordingly.
 Indeed, vendor-specific implementations may be recommended for best performance.

 All instructions contained in the original `README` file of Algencan 3.1.1 remain valid, except for the compilation of BLAS, HSL and Metis packages.

+*IMPORTANT: if you have problems compiling Scaled Algencan with HSL, please also provide the Metis 4.0.3 package (actually, it is recommended).
+See the previous topic.*

 ### Compiling Scaled Algencan for AMPL